Dynamic tonality: Compared to microtonality

 Imagine that the valid tuning range of a temperament (as defined in Dynamic Tonality) is a string, and that individual tunings are beads on that string.
 The microtonal community has typically focused primarily on the beads, whereas Dynamic Tonality is focused primarily on the string.
 Both communities care about both beads and strings; only their focus and emphasis differ.

+Example: C2ShiningC

+An early example of dynamic tonality can be heard in the song "C2ShiningC".

+This sound example contains only one chord, C_{maj}, played throughout, yet a sense of harmonic tension is imparted by a tuning progression and a timbre progression, as follows: